ml242/courtPO/w01/d01/ASSIGNMENT_FILES/blogpost.md

 - Why are they important to you?
 - What specific actionable items can you do to uphold these values?
-- What specific action items can you do to help others in our kick-hash community to uphold these values?
+- What specific action items  do to help others in our kick-hash community to uphold these values?

 # Question 2